petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 to allow everything to live in a single folder, and easily be run on different machines.

+Here, the Calkit web app is going to setup our GitHub repo for LaTeX editing and compilation.
+This could all be done manually outside, but the goal here is to make it as simple as possible with as few steps as possible.

 Starting from the beginning,
 we'll assume we already have an Overleaf project and we want to migrate it over.